To advise the University community regarding telecommunications services.

 Departments are responsible for all costs associated with service charges for work related to installation, relocation or repair of telephone equipment and related services.
 Exceptions to this policy will be considered upon the request of the appropriate Unit Head.
 See 10.
 Construction.

-Computing and Communications formally estimates the departmental budgets for telecommunications network access annual costs, and submits these estimates to the Department of Financial and Administrative Services for the implementation of related commitments.
+Information Technology Services formally estimates the departmental budgets for telecommunications network access annual costs, and submits these estimates to the Department of Financial and Administrative Services for the implementation of related commitments.

 5. Long Distance Services